gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/3/style.css}}
 ```

-This way only the first button gets red.
+This way, only the first button gets colored red.
 If you want to make sure that CSS rules only apply to a hand-selected set of nodes, adding your own style classes is your best bet.
 Just make sure that you do not choose a name for your style class that GTK either adds itself or provides CSS rules for.
-Which brings us to the next point.
+This brings us to the next point.

 <div style="text-align:center"><img src="img/css_3.png"/></div>